jlangch/venice/doc/readme/openai-functions.md

 ### Weather example

-The OpenAI shall answer questions about the current weather in Glasgow.
+The OpenAI shall answer questions about the current weather at a given location.

 **Workflow**